amitinngp/yatra/README.md

     "expo start --ios" for running on ios simulator "expo start --web" for running on local browser.
 ```
+# Using Docker in local env
+  "docker-compose up"

 To run in actual device

 ```